Dr Pia Palme, Principal Investigator and initiator of the project

 born in Klagenfurt, is a musicologist, pop-musician, songwriter, event engineer, and cultural worker.
 She studied Musicology and Interdisciplinary Gender Studies at the Karl Franzens University of Graz, University of Music and Performing Arts Graz and Aarhus University/Denmark (BA, MA).
 In her academic work she focuses on aspects of gender in the fields of art and music.
-Until February 2021, she worked with the composer and co-researcher Pia Palme in their project On the fragility of Sounds (funded by the Austrian Science Fund FWF) which takes place at the KUG University for Music and Performing Arts Graz.
-In this cooperation, she explored aspects of composition and performance, feminism, and autoethnography.
+In 2018, she collaborated with Palme in conceiving an innovative research proposal, and from 2019 worked with the composer and co-researcher Pia Palme in their project On the fragility of sounds (funded by the Austrian Science Fund FWF) at the KUG University of Music and Performing Arts Graz.
+Here, she explored aspects of composition and performance, feminism and autoethnography.
+Currently, she works at the Coordination Centre for Gender Studies and Equal Opportunities (University of Graz) and the IG Kultur Steiermark.